design1

 +44 (0)1227 824303

-Dr Beth Breeze
+Professor Beth Breeze

 About

-Beth Breeze is also Director of the Centre for Philanthropy, which she co-founded in 2008.
+Beth Breeze is Director of the Centre for Philanthropy, which she co-founded in 2008.
 Beth began her career as a fundraiser for a youth homelessness charity, and spent a decade working in a variety of fundraising, research and charity management roles, including as deputy director at the Institute for Philanthropy.
 Motivated by the lack of substantive research underpinning practice, Beth completed a PhD on contemporary philanthropy at Kent in 2011, and has been working here ever since.

 At Kent, in 2016, she launched a Masters degree programme in Philanthropic Studies.
 Taught by distance learning to meet the needs of busy professionals, it attracts c.40 students per year seeking higher level career development, as well as a pathway from practice into academia, with a number of MA graduates going on to win PhD funding.